Dairy & Frozen

 - Build a cheese tray to impress.
 Serve three to five different cheeses with accompaniments such as fresh and dried fruits and olives, roasted nuts, and marinated vegetables.

 - Give a cheese basket as a hostess or teacher gift.
 Include several types of cheeses, a small cutting board and a cheese knife.

 Click below for additional dairy-related information.

-Find more nutrition facts and recipes at DairyMakesSense.com.
+Meet Midwest dairy farm families, and find more nutrition facts and dairy recipes at DairyMakesSense.com.